pgEdge/cli/cli/doc/cluster.md

 ## COMMANDS
     COMMAND is one of the following:
      create-local        # Create a localhost test cluster of N pgEdge nodes on different ports. create-remote       # Comiing Soon!
-Create a remote SSH cluster from a cluster json definition file. create-cloud        # Coming Soon!
+Create a cluster from json definition file of existing nodes. create-secure       # Coming Soon!
 Provision a secure global cluster in the Cloud using your own account. destroy             # Stop and then nuke a cluster. validate            # Validate a cluster configuration
      init                # Initialize cluster for Spock.